MouseTester.xyz

 Choosing the Right DPI for Gaming

 A good starting point is to choose a DPI that lets you comfortably turn 180 degrees in-game with a single swipe across your mousepad.
+For a standard 45cm mousepad at 800 DPI and 1.0 sensitivity in CS2, a full swipe covers approximately 360 pixels of in-game turn.
 From there, adjust up or down based on whether you need more speed or more precision.
-Many professionals recommend finding a comfortable eDPI (DPI multiplied by in-game sensitivity) and sticking with it to build muscle memory.
+Many professionals recommend finding a comfortable eDPI and sticking with it to build muscle memory — consistency matters more than any specific number.

 DPI vs Sensitivity

 Changing DPI at the hardware level is generally preferred over cranking up software sensitivity, because high software multipliers can introduce pixel skipping — the cursor jumps over pixels rather than moving smoothly.
-For the best tracking, set your mouse to a DPI that feels close to your desired speed, then fine-tune with in-game sensitivity.
+At 400 DPI with 4.0× software sensitivity, every physical count from the sensor is multiplied by 4, causing the cursor to skip 3 out of every 4 pixel positions.
+For the best tracking quality, set your mouse to a DPI that feels close to your desired speed, then fine-tune with in-game sensitivity, keeping the multiplier as close to 1.0 as possible.

 Frequently Asked Questions